 Where should I store my guinea pigs’ hay?

-It is important that your guinea pig’s hay is stored correctly!
-Hay should be stored in a cool, clean, and dry place to prevent the hay from becoming damp or retaining moisture.
-Damp or wet hay can result in mold which is harmful to your guinea pigs health.
+Hay should be stored in a cool, clean, and dry place to prevent it from getting damp or retaining moisture.
+Damp or wet hay can result in mold, which is harmful to your guinea pigs' health.
 Hay should also be stored away from windows and as it can lose its nutritional value if left to bleach in the sun.

-Try a handy hay bag to keep their feeding hay fresh and easily within reach, without gathering dust on their cage's floor.
+Try a handy hay bag to keep their feeding hay fresh and easily within reach, without gathering dust on the guinea pig cage's floor.

 Conclusion